MikeHopley/ftl-ships-strategy/index.md

 Mantis Pheromones is nice to have while you’re still boarding with two crew, but when you fill up the teleporter it becomes less relevant.
 Fine to keep or sell.

-Distress beacons are worth visiting in sector 1.
+Sector 1 distress beacons are worth visiting.
 You have good blue options from the teleporter and Defence Drone, but they apply to the same event.
 The drone is typically better, but the teleporter gives a 50% chance of crew; therefore choose teleporter unless you already got some non-Mantis crew.
 The Boarding Drone also has one low-scrap blue option.
 Even without blue options, distress beacons can give crew and do not risk any (rare) spiral-of-doom ship fights.

 ### Balance Mod